ethstorage/ethfs-git/design.md

 - Optional writer/maintainer list for permission control.

 ### 4.3.
 EthStorage Integration
-Each push corresponds to a packfile stored in EthStorage.
+Each push produces a Git packfile representing the delta between the local and remote state.

-The `packfileHash` is recorded in the `updateRefs()` call, ensuring full data-chain verifiability.
+The client uploads this packfile through a blob-carry transaction, after which EthStorage nodes permanently store the blob as part of the Ethereum data layer.

+Later, the Git remote helper retrieves the same packfile directly from EthStorage using its packfileHash, reconstructing the repository state locally.

 ## 5. Example Workflow